A Stable Measure of Chaos in Dynamical Systems using Persistent Homology: Abstract

 \section{Abstract}

-Many real-world dynamics exhibit chaos, a phenomenon in which neighboring trajectories in the state space of a dynamical system diverge exponentially over time.
-A common measure used for measuring the degree of this divergence is the Lyapunov exponent, which relies on pairwise Euclidean distances between the trajectories at each time.
-The main limitation of the Lyapunov exponent is its sensitivity to small perturbations in input data.
+{ Many real-world dynamics exhibit chaos, a phenomenon in which neighboring trajectories in the state space of a dynamical system diverge exponentially over time.
+A common measure used for quantifying the degree of this divergence is the maximal Lyapunov exponent, which relies on pairwise Euclidean distances between the trajectories at each time.
+The main limitation of the maximal Lyapunov exponent in practice is its sensitivity to small perturbations in system trajectories.
 Since many real-world dynamics are likely to contain some degree of inherent noise, we are motivated to construct a chaos measure that is robust to small trajectory perturbations.
-Persistent homology has been used for proving theoretical stability guarantees under such added noise in the data.
-As such, we introduce a novel, persistent homology based measure of chaos termed the persistence exponent and prove its theoretical stability.
-We also prove the existence of an upper bound on our measure, and show its greater experimental stability on the Lorenz and Rossler systems describing fluid convection and taffy pulling.
-We present an algorithm for computing the persistence exponent given a single time series with $N$ points from a dynamical system that runs in $O(N^2 \log N)$ time.
-We finally show the greater experimental stability of the persistence exponent on time series data depicting a Belousov Zhabotinsky chemical reaction, which transitions from periodicity to chaos and back as the system evolves in time.
+Persistent homology, the study of holes that appear in different dimensions as the points of a data set are thickened over time, has guaranteed theoretical stability under such added noise.
+As such, we propose a novel, 0-dimensional persistent homology based measure of chaos termed the 0-persistence exponent and prove its theoretical stability.
+We show that if a system is chaotic, then the 0-persistence exponent is non-negative by proving that positive Lyapunov measures imply non-negative 0-persistence measures, and further discuss when strict positivity of 0-persistence measures occur.
+Additionally, we prove the existence of an upper bound on our measure, and show its greater experimental stability on the Lorenz and R\"{o}ssler systems describing fluid convection and taffy pulling.
+We present an algorithm for computing the 0-persistence exponent given a single univariate time series with $N$ points from a dynamical system that runs in $O(N^2 \log N)$ time.
+We finally show the greater experimental stability of the 0-persistence exponent on time series data depicting a Belousov-Zhabotinsky chemical reaction, which transitions from periodicity to chaos and back as the system evolves in time.
+We present experimental results which verify that positive Lyapunov exponents imply positive 0-persistence exponents under sufficient conditions through high correlation between both measures on the Lorenz and R\"{o}ssler systems.}